 - No tears when crying.

-- Sunken eyes or sunken soft spot (fontanelle) on top of the head.
+- Sunken eyes, cheeks, or a sunken soft spot (fontanelle) on top of the skull.

 2. Adults